 Leave aesthetics to the designer and focus on functionality?
 We are now at the age where developers and designers alike should know at least the basics of both trades to survive.

 GIMP is a wonderful tool not only because it is free, but because it provides plenty of tools like Photoshop.
 This is perfect for developers who wish to crop, resize, and create buttons and banners.

 5. Code Generators

-Now, if you are in a hurry to provide your client or yourself a business, there are many applications available that will provide you the codes you need in just a few clicks.
-Of course these are not applicable if your website’s service is not customary.
+Now, if you are in a hurry, there are many applications available that will provide you the codes you need in just a few clicks.
+Of course these are not applicable if your website’s service is not common.

 6. Collaborate and Join Forums

 Sharing and learning from others is important.
-Having a glimpse of several perspectives from experts and beginners is indeed a rich learning experience.
+Having a look at several perspectives from experts and beginners is indeed a rich learning experience.

 Inside DreaminCode’s forums, developers encourage each other to act first before asking.
 You can’t go posting and asking for a code, what they do is help you with the code you have.
 As Carl Sagan said “When you make the finding yourself — even if you are the last person on Earth to see the light — you will never forget it.”